LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 can be set to match the needs of a particular Prolog compiler in the corresponding adapter file.
-For instance, we may define an object named ``vehicle`` and save it in a ``vehicle.lgt`` source file which will be compiled to a ``vehicle_lgt.pl`` Prolog file (depending on the backend compiler, the names of the intermediate Prolog files may include a directory hash).
+For instance, we may define an object named ``vehicle`` and save it in a ``vehicle.lgt`` source file which will be compiled to a ``vehicle_lgt.pl`` Prolog file (depending on the :term:`backend compiler <backend Prolog compiler>`, the names of the intermediate Prolog files may include a directory hash).

 Object names can be atoms or compound terms (when defining parametric objects, see below).
 Objects, categories, and protocols share the same